 At the heart of our Prep School lies our Chapel, a place of worship, spirituality and peace.
 Our pupils regularly visit the Chapel to attend Masses, assemblies and liturgical prayer services.

 The Prep is situated on the College campus, allowing pupils to access a wide range of specialist facilities.
 These include the Sports Hall, Academic Hall, Dining Halls, Design and Technology Workshop, ICT Suites, Science Laboratories, Drama Studio, Sports Grounds and floodlit all-weather AstroTurf pitch.

 The pupils in the Senior part of the College enjoy a new purpose-built Library equipped with a new ICT suite where pupils can study before and after school.
 The College appreciates the use of the stunning Vaughan Building, purchased in 1876 which provides a back-drop for the rest of the College.
 The facilities which provide for an excellent education span 3 sites.

 The main Vaughan Campus is comprised of the Henshaw, Joseph, Beck and Vaughan Buildings which house subjects such as Science, Geography, Geology, RE, Maths, Economics, Business Studies, Politics, History and Music.
 The Drama Studio, Junior Refectory, Main Dining Hall and Sports Hall are also on this main site.
 The Regis Campus, adjacent to the main Vaughan Campus, is home to English, MFL, Latin and the Sixth Form.
-Wellington Gardens is on the Regis Campus which is utilised for Sport and other recreational activities.

 A short walk to Brantingham Road brings pupils to the College’s Sports Grounds.
 This site comprises of extensive playing fields, Pavilion, purpose-build changing facilities and a floodlit all-weather AstroTurf pitch.